-Getting a new gaming PC for streaming is an outstanding achievement for those looking to entertain and produce content for the potential millions of viewers that want to watch.
+Getting a new high end gaming PC for streaming is an outstanding achievement for those looking to entertain and produce content for the potential millions of viewers that want to watch.
 One PC for the job may seem like the end-all-be-all; having dual PCs working in tandem is the most efficient for streaming and gaming.

 A dual PC setup is a method for live streamers to distribute the workloads for playing and streaming games to separate computers.
 The streaming PC handles the broadcasting and encoding of a livestream while the gaming computer handles the actual running of games.
 This improves both streaming and gaming performance as one PC isn't responsible for both processes.